RamkumarMM/kubernetes/exam-preparation/2-etcd_backup_restore/README.md

 ```

 4. We can restore in 2 ways
-	..a.
+	**a.
 Completely from command line, works only if cluster created in hard-way
 		Step-1:
 		```
 		# ETCDCTL_API=3 etcdctl snapshot restore /tmp/etcd-snapshot-backup.db \